adsavia/HEmail/README.md

 Device Notification header.
 If everything is working you should recieve an email with your test message and parameters you defined.
 - Use device for any notifications you want!!!!!
+- 20/01/07 !!!!
+EXTRA functionality added - IF you supply a JSON Style string with "Subject" and "Body" then those will be used instead of the defined ones in preferences.
+This allows for a more dynamic email capability.
+EXAMPLE: {"Subject":"Subject 1","Body":"This is the body of the email, can use HE variables here (and in the subject line) too.."}